Azure/Edge-infrastructure-quickstart-template-ado/doc/Getting-Started.md

 The QuickStart solution uses remote PowerShell to complete the Active Directory preparation and Arc registration.
 The following picture shows an overview of a basic hardware setup.

-In dev center, there are Windows servers act as AzDO agents and Active Directory Domain Controllers.
-On edge, servers are installed with HCI OS.
-All the servers are connected to the Corp net.
-Servers on edge allows remote management inside the Corp net.
-No inbound is allowed from the Internet.
+In the development center, Windows servers function as Azure DevOps (AzDO) agents and Active Directory Domain Controllers.
+On the edge, servers are equipped with HCI OS.
+All servers are connected to the corporate network.
+Edge servers enable remote management within the corporate network, with no inbound connections allowed from the Internet.

-With this hardware setup, system admins can provision HCI clusters at scale by AzDO pipelines.
+This hardware setup allows system admins to provision HCI clusters at scale by AzDO pipelines.

 ![topology](./img/topology.png)